Best Paint Sprayer Reviews

 Stains and lacquers will need to have a thicker viscosity for this unit to spray them with good results.

 I love that the GRACO Project Painter Plus takes paint directly from a 1 or 5 gallon bucket.
 The supply hose on this model is flexible, meaning you can really move around your project and not worry about the supply hose coming out of your 5 gallon paint bucket.
-Other models aren’t equipped with such a flexible supply hose and this results in air getting into the paint system and having to stop, bleed the line, and begin painting again.

 If you have a large area or hard to reach places to spray, hook yourself up with a 20 inch extension rod and save your back.